dphfox/wolf/docs/00-design/07-chains.md

 The key feature that makes chains useful is forward passing.
 This is when the result of the previous expression is used in the next expression.

-In a chain, underscores `_` in an expression are populated with the value from the previous expression.
+The underscore `_` name is reserved by Wolf.
+In a chain, it refers to the result of the previous expression.

 ```
 -- The underscore is replaced with 4, so this whole chain evaluates to 14.